Gold Bars triple murders: Murder investigation

 The police also managed to recover all the 120 gold bars several days after the murders.
 Five of the gold bars were found inside David Chou's office in his workplace, while the remaining 115 gold bars, packed in bundles of five, were found in the home of Lim's aunt, Catherine Ang, who was supposed to help sell them.
 These gold bars, which were confiscated by the police, reportedly had a net worth of S$500,000.

-Trial of the Gold Bar killers
+Trial

 Augustine Ang's discharge and detention without trial

-On 10 October 1972, the Gold Bars triple murder trial took place at the High Court, with two veteran judges—Justice Choor Singh and Justice F A Chua (Frederick Arthur Chua)—presiding over the trial.
-However, during the trial itself, only nine out of the ten perpetrators behind the murders stood trial, because the tenth man, Augustine Ang Cheng Siong, was granted a discharge not amounting to an acquittal and indefinitely detained without trial under the Criminal Law (Temporary Provisions) Act.
-Reason being, during the investigations, Ang was the only one out of the ten killers to confess to his role in the murder and told the truth, and was consistent throughout all rounds of questioning in his account of how he and his nine accomplices committed the murders, which therefore led to him being discharged, and he also became the prosecution's chief witness against the remaining nine accused of the trial, who all pleaded not guilty to the three counts of murder.
+On 10 October 1972, the Gold Bars triple murder trial took place at the High Court, with two veteran judges—Justice Choor Singh and Justice Frederick Arthur Chua—presiding over the trial.
+However, Ang did not stand trial, as he had been granted a discharge not amounting to an acquittal and indefinitely detained without trial under the Criminal Law (Temporary Provisions) Act.
+His discharge without trial was attributed to his confession to having taken part in the murders and the sustained consistency of his testimony; he also became the prosecution's chief witness against his nine accomplices, who all pleaded not guilty to the three counts of murder.